So, you want to sail ..upwind?

 Finally, coat your boards with your preferred finishing.
 Cure your finishing overnight, just to be sure, unless if you’ve only waxed the boards.

 Voila!
-Go on try it out on the water!
+Go on try it out on the water and let me know if it works!